truongd8593/mfix/USER_GUIDE.md

 ## Main Toolbar

+The Main toolbar is always visible and contains the major actions of the GUI.
+This includes opening the File menu, Saving the project, Starting a simulation, Pausing a simulation, Stoping a simulation, Reseting the project, and opening the parameter dialog.

 | Icon                                              | Description                                                               |
 |---------------------------------------------------|---------------------------------------------------------------------------|
 | ![File menu](mfixgui/icons/menu.png)              | Shows the  file menu for creating, opening, and saving project files.     |